CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 A healthcare office in Burlington, a retail business in South Burlington, or a manufacturer in Barre may receive different pricing because each handles money and records differently.
 A business with several employees who can issue checks, enter vendor data, or approve transfers can face a higher premium than a firm with tighter separation of duties.
 Vermont’s economy is dominated by small businesses, which means many applicants have fewer internal controls and may need to show stronger procedures to keep employee theft coverage in Vermont affordable.
-The state’s 200 active insurers also create more quote variation, so one carrier may price a policy differently based on endorsements or account structure.
+The state’s active insurer market also creates more quote variation, so one carrier may price a policy differently based on endorsements or account structure.
 If you want a more precise commercial crime insurance quote in Vermont, be ready to discuss annual revenue, number of employees, banking workflow, prior losses, and whether you need money and securities coverage or funds transfer fraud coverage.
 CPK Insurance notes that a personalized quote is the right next step because pricing depends on the exact risk profile.

 Industries & Insurance Needs in Burlington